Whitewater kayaking: Squirt boating

 Squirt boating incorporates the use of low-volume boats to perform special moves in whitewater features.
 Squirt boating predates, and was critical to the foundation of, playboating.
 Squirt boats are often fairly long and flat, with low volume throughout the design.
 Because squirt boats are custom built to the paddlers weight, inseam, and personal preference, they are constructed with composite materials instead of plastic.
 Many squirt moves are intended to submerge all or part of the craft and paddler, such as the "mystery move," in which both the boat and the paddler submerge completely into the river's flow for several seconds and up to half a minute.

 Techniques

 Paddle strokes

 A variety of different paddle strokes are used to guide, propel and turn the boat in various ways.
 Some strokes are used in combinations to perform manoeuvres such as the "S-turn".

 Ready position

-Kayaking, especially in whitewater is all about always having your paddle in the water, however holding the paddle properly is best learned in the air.
-To properly hold a paddle you should try to make a box with your arms and paddle, shaped with 90 degree angles at your elbows and wrists.
+Kayaking, especially in whitewater is typically focused on having your paddle in the water.
+To properly hold a paddle, one makes a box with their arms and paddle, shaped with 90 degree angles at your elbows and wrists.
 The blades on the paddle need to be equidistant from each hand, and the power face of the blade, or scoop, should be facing your stern.
-This position ensures your hands are in the correct location on the shaft.
+This position ensures the hands are in the correct location on the shaft.